-6.5 Accompaniment of audits
+6.5 Witness audits

+QS or a person/organization commissioned by QS can check the activities of the certification body for the QS scheme at any time, including as part of chargeable witness audits.
 Audits conducted in the QS scheme may be accompanied by QS or a person commissioned by QS.
 The certification body as well as the accompanied auditor will receive a written report on the results of the accompanying audit afterwards.